romland/xorzee/README.md

 - [x] ...save motion-sequences (video) to disk
 - [x] ...make thumbnails of of motion sequences
 - [x] ...discover all other cameras on the network
+- [x] ...optionally play audio, invoke remote URL or send mail on activity
-- [x] ...signal external programs on activity
+- [x] ...optionally signal an external programs on activity
 - [x] ...highly configurable (but sane out of the box)
-- [ ] ...connect to any camera on the network and the others are available
 - [ ] ...modern web-client that can handle multiple cameras
+- [ ] ...connect to any camera on the network to access _all_ cameras on network
 - [ ] ...zero-configuration (that is, image card, connect to network and off we go)

 [1] If it can run on that, it will run on any other (whoop).